openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 ### Prerequisties
 1. Ensure you have Python 3.9+ and Pip installed (verify with `python --version` and `pip --version`)
 2. Create an OCP4 cluster with OVN enabled
+3. Set your `kubeconfig` and login to your cluster as `kubeadmin`
-3. Install the [Network Observability Operator](https://github.com/netobserv/network-observability-operator) by cloning the operator and running `$ make deploy ; oc apply -f config/samples/flows_v1alpha1_flowcollector.yaml ; make deploy-loki ; make deploy-grafana`
+4. Install the [Network Observability Operator](https://github.com/netobserv/network-observability-operator) by cloning the operator and running `$ make deploy ; oc apply -f config/samples/flows_v1alpha1_flowcollector.yaml ; make deploy-loki ; make deploy-grafana`

 ### Setting up FLP service and creating service-monitor
 1. Navigate to the root directory of this repository